Please pardon our dust while we improve this webpage

 A permanent facility, centrally-located within the County, would not only increase efficiency but also allow the opportunity to serve more people.
 Along with the permanent facility, monthly satellite events located outside the facility would create a system in which almost everyone in the county would have increased access to this service.

-Given the findings of the feasibility study, Erie County Department of Environment and Planning will be holding five (5) HHW Collection events in 2019 where Erie County residents can bring those items to have them properly disposed.
+Given the findings of the feasibility study, Erie County Department of Environment and Planning will be holding several HHW collection events in 2020 where Erie County residents can bring those items to have them properly disposed.